Personal Injury Lawyer Washington DC

 When Should I File a Personal Injury Lawsuit?

-When you’re injured in an accident, you might consider filing a lawsuit against the individual who caused your injury and you’ll want to consult a personal injury lawyer in Washington, DC before doing so.
+When you’re injured in an accident, you might consider filing a lawsuit against the individual who caused your injury and you’ll want to consult a personal injury lawyer before doing so.
 While this is often a great way to get compensation, you have to get moving on the process as soon as you can.
 Each state has a statute of limitations that outlines the amount of time someone has to file a lawsuit.
 If you miss the deadline, you could forfeit your right to compensation.

 What Is the Personal Injury Statute of Limitations?